-As we already know, any advertising & marketing communications in Ireland must be clearly identifiable to a consumer – aka people must know they are being advertised to!
-So, with traditional advertising, this is very easy to do.
+As we already know, any advertising & marketing communications in Ireland must be clearly identifiable to a consumer; aka people must know they are being advertised to!
+With traditional advertising, this is very easy to do.
 However, with the growth of digital channels and more specifically, the use of social influencer marketing in Ireland, a new set of guidelines have been introduced.

-Overall there’s nothing really new – in short, the ASAI is simply asking brands and social influencers in Ireland to clearly communicate that a post is marketing communications.
-When co-creating content it is expected that a hashtag is clearly visible on the post, stating whether it is in fact an ad (#AD) or a piece of sponsored content (#SP).
+Overall there’s nothing really new.
+In short, the ASAI is simply asking brands and social influencers in Ireland to clearly communicate that a post is a marketing communication.
+When co-creating content it is expected that a hashtag is clearly visible on the post, stating whether it is, in fact, an ad (#AD) or a piece of sponsored content (#SP).

 Must be identified when;

 - a brand has paid an influencer, blogger or vlogger (directly or in kind) and where the brand has control over the content of the review, this material is considered to be marketing communication.

 It’s cool, no #AD or #SP needed when;

 - you have not been paid or otherwise induced to write a review, then this content is not considered to be marketing communications.

 - the product is offered to you for free, with no expectation that there be a review or that there be a positive review (i.e. the brand has no control over any content) then the content is not considered to be marketing communications.

 As I said, nothing really new here.
 As always, honesty is the best policy.
 If you’ve been paid or have paid an influencer, make sure the audience is aware of this.